JeMaNd-r/ConservationLUCAS/README.md

 #### Reproduction instructions

-To reproduce the analysis right from the beginning, you have to first download the German management plan documents.
-They can be found on the websites of the German Federal States (see `State_doc_summary.csv`).
-If you follow the same folder structure, you can continue with the process described above.
+To reproduce the analysis right from the beginning, you can to define the protected sites (e.g., sites within nature conservation areas) by your own (see [Instructions](#arcgis)).

 # References